 Picking up cash from a transfer agent in Samoa?
 Here’s how you can stay safe:

-- Ask a friend or travelling companion to accompany you if you feel the need for extra peace of mind
+- Ask a friend or traveling companion to accompany you if you feel the need for extra peace of mind.